NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/B/Bountiful Cauldron.md

 * * *

-**Effect** You stir the cauldron, and it casts a 4th-rank [[Spells/Create Food|Create Food]] spell, filling itself with enough delicious vegetable stew to feed 12 Medium creatures.
+**Effect** You stir the cauldron, and it casts a 4th-rank [[Create Food|Create Food]] spell, filling itself with enough delicious vegetable stew to feed 12 Medium creatures.

 *Source: Pathfinder #147: Tomorrow Must Burn*
 *OGL*